 Have you spotted a stain of dark red fluid underneath your vehicle after it has been parked?
 This fluid leak can be alarming, but it might be an easy fix.
 That’s why it’s important to know what caused the transmission fluid leak when parked and how to repair it.

-We cover these top problems, so you can get the situation resolved.
-We also show you how to prevent transmission fluid leaks.
+I cover these top problems so you can get the situation resolved.
+I also show you how to prevent transmission fluid leaks.

 Causes of Transmission Fluid Leak When Parked